iiferedon/Omegle-Grabber-Webhook-for-Discord/README.md

 ### Installation

-_Below is an example of how you can install this webhook!._
+_Below is an example of how you can install this webhook!_

 1. Get a free API Key at [https://ipgeolocation.io/](https://ipgeolocation.io/)
   ```sh